Mark Linett

-Linett created the first true stereo mix of the Beach Boys' 1966 album Pet Sounds and has co-produced many of the band's archival release, including The Pet Sounds Sessions (1997), Endless Harmony Soundtrack (1998), Hawthorne, CA (2003), and The Smile Sessions (2011).
-In addition to winning two Grammy Awards, he was nominated for Best Engineered Album for his work on Brian Wilson Presents Smile (2004).
-In 2014, Linett made a cameo appearance as Chuck Britz in the Brian Wilson biopic Love & Mercy.
+In 1996 Linett created the first true stereo mix of the Beach Boys' 1966 album Pet Sounds and has co-produced nearly all of the band's archival releases, including The Pet Sounds Sessions (1997), Endless Harmony Soundtrack (1998), Hawthorne, CA (2003), and The Smile Sessions (2011) as well as the Feel Flows (2021) and Sail On Sailor (2022) box sets.
+In addition to earning three Grammy Awards, he was nominated for Best Engineered Album for his work on Brian Wilson Presents Smile (2004).
+In 2014, Linett appeared as Beach Boys' engineer Chuck Britz in the Brian Wilson biopic Love & Mercy.

 To create remixes of the Beach Boys' catalog, Linett uses ProTools as his DAW of choice, although he keeps analog tape machines for the purpose of transferring to digital.
 Since 2000, producer Alan Boyd, the band's archive manager, has been his longtime partner for such projects.